 The Crusaders have won the Super title nine times (1998, 1999, 2000, 2002, 2005, 2006, 2008, 2017 & 2018) as well as the first Super 14 (2006) and the Super 14 of 2008.

 The Crusaders won their first three finals (1998 Auckland, 1999 Dunedin & 2000 Canberra) away from home.
 The Bulls (2007) and Highlanders (2015) are the only other sides to have won a Super rugby final playing away from home.
 The Crusaders boast the highest winning percentage away from home of any side in Super rugby history.

 In 2002, the Crusaders won all 13 matches the team played in the competition, becoming the first side to make a clean sweep of the Super rugby season.
 No other side has achieved this feat in the time since.

-As well as winning the title on eight occasions, the Crusaders also made the final in 2003, 2004, 2011 and 2014.
-The franchise’s twelve appearances in the final is easily a record, being six finals more than the next best performed side, the Brumbies, have achieved.
+As well as winning the title on nine occasions, the Crusaders also made the final in 2003, 2004, 2011 and 2014.
+The franchise’s fourteen appearances in the final is easily a record, being six finals more than the next best performed side, the Brumbies, have achieved.